SashaTanya: Sasha Sergeev

 Sasha Sergeev was a student of the Astronomical Faculty in the past, Insurance Manager at present.
 From the Season 2 he is a General Manager, Insurance.
 He is married to Tanya, with whom he lived in a dormitory.
 He has a son Alex.
 He loves fast food, because dissatisfied with Tatiana’s cooking.
 To the displeasure of his wife it is affecting his figure.
 He is struggling to be independent from his father, oligarch Sylvester A. Sergeyev.

 Tanya Sergeeva

 Tanya Sergeeva is a posting-graduate student of Law Faculty in the past.
 She is a wife of Sasha Sergeev, with whom she lived in a dormitory.
 In the Season 1 she was a housewife.
 From the Season 2 she is an Administrator in a Beauty Salon.

 Minor characters

-Alex
+Aleksey

-Alex is a son of Sasha and Tanya.
+Aleksey is a son of Sasha and Tanya.
 He was born in that times when they were students.